Hurt in a Pedestrian Accident?

-Santa Clara Pedestrian Accident Attorney Explains Your Legal Option
+Our San Jose Pedestrian Accident Lawyer Explains Your Legal Option

 Pedestrian accidents account for 22 percent of all traffic accidents resulting in fatalities in California.
 This number is significantly greater than the national average of 13 to 14 percent.
 These types of accidents are often fatal, as pedestrians lack the protective shell of a car to help withstand the force of an oncoming vehicle.
 Often, the motorist and vehicle may incur very minor damage while the pedestrian suffers severe, disabling injuries.
 In most cases, negligent motorists cause these accidents by failing to check for walkers and joggers.
-If you sustain injuries or lose a loved one in a pedestrian accident, then you may be able to file an insurance claim with the at-fault motorist’s provider to recover compensation for your losses.
+If you sustain injuries or lose a loved one in a pedestrian accident, call our San Jose pedestrian accident lawyer.
+You may be able to file an insurance claim with the at-fault motorist’s provider to recover compensation for your losses.

 What California Laws Apply to Pedestrian Accident Claims?

 California has comprehensive right of way laws that apply to pedestrians and vehicles, especially when pedestrian vs vehicle accidents occur.
-In general, these laws define who has the right of way in specific areas and situations, including:
+These laws define who has the right of way in specific areas and situations, including:

 - Marked crosswalks.
 In marked crosswalks, pedestrians always have the right of way.
 This means that drivers must slow down or stop to yield the road to pedestrians in crosswalks.
 Therefore, in crosswalk accidents, the law automatically presumes that the driver is at-fault.